NoahKise/PDP-Log/research_and_planning.md

 * 8:30: following along with [this tutorial](https://www.youtube.com/watch?v=IwHt_QpIa8A) on how to implement capacitor into a react web app to create mobile app versions.
 * 9:00: scrum
 * 9:30: back to capacitor w/ react tutorial
+* 10:30: downloading android studio to get started emulating an android device